 To be effective, though, this page should be visible and appealing, not tucked away in a dusty corner of your website.

 SurferSEO, for example, uses a “What’s NEW?” button with a gift icon to encourage user engagement.
 Clicking this button opens an in-app modal with release notes.

 Collect user feedback regarding recent updates and improve accordingly

 The loop doesn’t end after your announcement, though.
 Instead, this is your time to go back to your users.
 Collect customer feedback using in-app surveys regarding the changes.

 The feedback should tell you what they like/dislike and how well the update meets their need.
 If there’s a common reason for dislike in different users’ answers, address it immediately to avoid dissatisfaction.

 Send product update email announcements to win back customers

 Churn surveys are an excellent tool for discovering why users abandon your product.
 But they can give you more than just information.

-When announcing product updates, you can target churned users who needed the feature for email announcements.
+When announcing product updates, you can target churned users who need the feature through email announcements.
 This is a good opportunity to show them you’ve listened to their complaints and addressed their concerns.

 Promote a big product update with a Product Hunt launch